medialab/minet/docs/cli.md

 to directly pass the cookie as a string, check out the -c/--cookie flag.

+display_url is not the media url, but a thumbnail of the post.
+There is no way with this command to get the media urls.

 positional arguments:
-  column                      This argument can either take the query on which we want to retrieve posts or the name of the column containing that query file                        CSV file containing the query for instagram hashtag.
+  column                      This argument can either take the hashtag on which we want to retrieve posts or the name of the column containing that hashtag file                        CSV file containing the query for instagram hashtag.

 optional arguments: